Mazlan acquired his love of gardening at a young age, and it has been his passion for over 55 years.

 I flush out the plant's root with plain water at a quarterly interval to remove any possible accumulation of mineral salts.

 The accumulation of mineral salts is associated more with chemically processed fertilizers but I still do regular flushing, just in case.
-Anyway, soluble salts are also present in tap water you use to water the plant!
+Anyway, soluble salts are also present in the tap water you use to water the plant.

 During the rainy season, I will skip this as the rainwater will hopefully flush out these salts.